-During the period the Victoria project claims were reduced to 21,000 hectares covering areas surrounding the Salamandra and Carina projects.
+During the period the Victoria project claims were initially reduced to 21,000 hectares covering areas surrounding the Salamandra and Carina projects, with the respective claim blocks added to the Salamandra and Carina project claims.
 The Company increased the La Esperanza claims to a total of 18,954 hectares to cover surrounding prospective areas.
+Subsequent to the end of the period the Company acquired through staking a 60,000 hectare claim in the Victoria project area in southeastern Durango State, Mexico.